startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 36) Heapify is cool.
 Python heapify implementation that is O(N) implemented below:
     UNDERSTAND IT.
+        # Single slash is simple division in python.
+2 slashes is floor division in python
+        # only the root of the heap actually has depth log2(len(a)).
+Down at the nodes one above a leaf -
+        # where half the nodes live - a leaf is hit on the first inner-loop iteration.

         def heapify(A):
             for root in xrange(len(A)//2-1, -1, -1):